aipmhub/aipm-chat/contributing/Basic/Feature-Development.md

 ## 6. Data Import and Export

-In LobeChat, the data import and export feature is designed to ensure that users can migrate their data between different devices.
+In AiPMChat, the data import and export feature is designed to ensure that users can migrate their data between different devices.
 This includes session, topic, message, and settings data.
 In the implementation of the Session Group feature, we also need to handle data import and export to ensure that the complete exported data can be restored exactly the same on other devices.

 The core implementation of data import and export is in the `ConfigService` in `src/service/config.ts`, with key methods as follows: